Fraunhofer-ITMP/PEMT/README.md

 </h1>

-# DISCLAIMER: Currently SureCHEMBL is going through a database restructuring and maintenance.
+> [!WARNING]
+> **Currently SureCHEMBL has undergone a major restructuring.
 The tool might not function in that case.
-The tool will be updated once the stable version of the database is ready!!
+The tool will be updated in December 2024!!**

 ## Table of Contents